 Sustainable Rural Community Development (SURCOD) is a local non-governmental organisation that is currently working in Nsanje district.
 The mission of the organisation is to improve the livelihoods of rural communities by generating economic, agricultural, educational and cultural empowerment.

-Sustainable Rural Community Development is looking for volunteers to work indifferent project.
+Sustainable Rural Community Development is looking for volunteers to work in different projects.
 We are implementing agricultural projects, gender and human rights, climate change and afforestation, savings and economic empowerment, youth development and the music project.
 We are interested to host volunteers in these fields.

 We arrange accommodation based on volunteer preferences as we understand that there are other volunteers who has an interest to be hosted in the rural areas and learn the culture